revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ---

-7. Which of the following is the correct extension of python file?
+7.Which of the following is the correct extension of python file?

 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)

-a) .py<br>
+a) .py

-b) .python<br>
+b) .python

-c) .cpp<br>
+c) .cpp

 d) none of the above

 <details><summary> <b>Show Answer</b> </summary>

-option a) .py
+> Option a) .py

 </details>

 ---

-8. What are the advantages of using python over other programming languages?
+8.What are the advantages of using python over other programming languages?

 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)

 <details><summary> <b>Show Answer</b> </summary>

-Python offers some key features that makes it different from other programming languages such as:
+> Python offers some key features that makes it different from other programming languages such as:
-- Easy to code: any non- programmer can learn python basics in few hours but that is not true with Java or C++.
+>- Easy to code: any non- programmer can learn python basics in few hours but that is not true with Java or C++.
-- Not necessary to remember where to add curly braces({}) or semi-colon (;) throughout the program.
+>- Not necessary to remember where to add curly braces({}) or semi-colon (;) throughout the program.
-- It is dynamically typed means, we don't need to specify the type of variable as the variable type is decided at the run time.
+>- It is dynamically typed means, we don't need to specify the type of variable as the variable type is decided at the run time.
-- It has a large set of libraries that provides built-in functions and modules so that each time we don't have to write the code for every single thing.
+>- It has a large set of libraries that provides built-in functions and modules so that each time we don't have to write the code for every single thing.

 </details>

 ---
-9. How do you differentiate between Interpreter and Compiler?
+9.How do you differentiate between Interpreter and Compiler?

 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)

 <details><summary> <b>Show Answer</b> </summary>

-- Compiler translates our program in a single run, whereas Interpreter translates our program line by line.
+>- Compiler translates our program in a single run, whereas Interpreter translates our program line by line.
-- In terms of CPU utilization, Compiler utilizes more CPU than Interpreter.
+>- In terms of CPU utilization, Compiler utilizes more CPU than Interpreter.
-- During compilation, all the errors in the program are displayed in the end together, whereas in Interpreter errors of the code are displayed line by line.
+>- During compilation, all the errors in the program are displayed in the end together, whereas in Interpreter errors of the code are displayed line by line.
-- As the code size increases, complier takes more time to scan a code compared to Interpreters.
+>- As the code size increases, complier takes more time to scan a code compared to Interpreters.
-- Example: C, C++, java, etc are based on Compiler whereas Python, Ruby, MATLAB, etc are interpreted language.
+>- Example: C, C++, java, etc are based on Compiler whereas Python, Ruby, MATLAB, etc are interpreted language.

 </details>

 ---

-10. Is Python an Interpreted or Compiled language?
+10.Is Python an Interpreted or Compiled language?

 ![Complex](https://github.com/krishnagopika/githubpages/blob/main/hard.jpg)

 <details><summary> <b>Show Answer</b> </summary>

-Python is an Interpreted language because it checks the code line by line and not all together.
+> Python is an Interpreted language because it checks the code line by line and not all together.
 For example, suppose there are 2 errors in the code, one in line 3 and other in line 4.
 When you execute the code, it will throw error in line 3 of console( output screen) but not in line 4,beacause it checks the code one line at a time.
 </details>

 ---

-11. Is "true" an Identifier or a Keyword?
+11.Is "true" an Identifier or a Keyword?

 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)

-a) Keyword<br>
+a) Keyword

-b) Identifier<br>
+b) Identifier

-c) both a and b<br>
+c) both a and b

 d) None of the above.

 <details><summary> <b>Show Answer</b> </summary>

-option b) Identifier.
+> Option b) Identifier.

 <details><summary> <b>Explanation</b> </summary>